-The most substantial difference however, that sharply distinct this recurve bow from those of the Scythian-type, is that, with time, the shape of the flexible limbs became lankier and the tips were strengthened by two tiny bone-plates.
+The most substantial difference, however, that sharply distinct this recurve bow from those of the Scythian-type, is that, with time, the shape of the flexible limbs became lankier and the tips were strengthened by two tiny bone-plates.
 Into these plates a semi-circle shaped rabbet was carved, that helped in fixing the string onto the bow.
 The two string-fixing rabbets at the two tips weren’t completely similar.
-At the one end the rabbet was more angled—this was at the tip to which the string was constantly attached–, while at the other end the rabbet’s shape was a semi-circle—this was the rabbet into which the string was only hooked right before use.
+At the one end, the rabbet was more angled—this was at the tip to which the string was constantly attached–, while at the other end the rabbet’s shape was a semi-circle—this was the rabbet into which the string was only hooked right before use.

-The bone-bow-tips weren’t similar in length either: the ones on the side of the constant-fixation were longer, while the ones at he other end, for sake of flexibility, were shorter.
-In contrast to the Scythian-type bow, that was constantly stringed, the Hun-Partus bone-tip bows were held unstringed—the string was only hooked into the rabbet before use.
+The bone-bow-tips weren’t similar in length either: the ones on the side of the constant-fixation were longer, while the ones at the other end, for sake of flexibility, were shorter.
+In contrast to the Scythian-type bow, that was constantly strung, the Hun-Partus bone-tip bows were held unstringed—the string was only hooked into the rabbet before use.
 The length of the bow increased considerably, due to the expanse of the limbs, and reached the prominent 147centimetres (the Scythian-type recurve bows were only 80—100 cm long).
-The bow-tips were provided a protecting-ornamenting bark-wrapping that covered the three-fourth of the bone-plates as well.
+The bow-tips were provided with a protecting-ornamenting bark-wrapping that covered the three-fourth of the bone-plates as well.

 The importance of extension and strengthening the bow-limbs is obvious: the projectile force of the bow is augmented by the length of the limbs, especially if this doesn’t mean that the bow becomes heavier.
 The stiff bow-tips connected to the flexible limbs work as „elevators”, thus contributing to the projectile force.
 The longer and stronger composite-reflex bow, also known as the „bone-tip bow” let off its arrows with such force, that those were able to punch through metal armour.
 It’s not surprising therefore that the bone-tip bow was the most important military invention of the time.

 The Hun took a major part in the development and distribution of this modern weapon—as it was reported by contemporary Chinese sources.
 The Hun military technique is attached to these „bone-cultures” by several strings.
 The roundish, stout and short bone bow-tips spread in the territory of the Asian steppes between the 1st—3rd Century ACE.
 It becomes a frequent and peculiar archaeological finding in connection with Attila’s Huns, all around the Hun Empire, and along the rambling-paths as well.
 If we compare the bows that Attila’s Huns used to the oldest examples of the bone-tip bows, it is plain to see, that the length of the limbs increased significantly.
-In contrast to the 147centimetre Yrzi (Jurchid?) bow their length reaches 160centimetres.
+In contrast to the 147centimetre Yrzi (Jurchid?) bow their length reaches 160 centimetres.